illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 # Tooling Setup Assignment

 In this assignment there will be a series of tools you need to install and complete small tutorials.
 Copy this Markdown document and insert screenshots of the software installed.
+Assignment worth 100 points 9 items, 11 points each.

-## Installation of Powershell Core for Windows
+## Installation of PowerShell Core for Windows

 If you have a Windows 10 system, make sure that the native SSH client and [PowerShell Core 6](https://github.com/PowerShell/PowerShell/releases/tag/v6.2.3 "PowerShell Core 6 Download") are installed.
 Add screenshot of the output of: ```ssh -V``` and open the PowerShell 6 (darkblue screen) and the version is shown in the top line.
 For Mac, you have Bash and SSH already installed, place a screenshot of the output of ```ssh -V``` and ```bash --version```